Huang Lixin: Career

+Jiangsu

 In May 2000, at age 37, she was named provincial director of water works.
 In February 2003 Huang was promoted to Vice Governor of Jiangsu.
 In December 2007 she was named to the provincial Party Standing Committee, joining the top echelons of power in Jiangsu province.
 She also studied as part of a contingent of high-ranking Chinese officials at the Kennedy School of Government at Harvard University in 2010.
-In December 2011, Huang was named party chief of Wuxi, one of China's most prosperous cities, after the incumbent Mao Xiaoping was dismissed for corruption.
+In December 2011, Huang was named party chief of Wuxi, one of China's most prosperous cities.
 In January 2015, following the investigation and dismissal of then-Nanjing party chief Yang Weize, Huang was named Party Secretary of Nanjing.
-The party chief position in Nanjing is a sub-provincial-level position with a seat on the provincial Party Standing Committee.
+The party chief position in Nanjing is a sub-provincial-level position with a seat on the Chinese Communist Party Provincial Standing Committee.
+However, Huang Lixin did nothing during her tenure as secretary of the municipal committees of Wuxi and Nanjing, which led to a cliff-like decline in the economic development of the two places.
 In October 2016, she was named Executive Vice Governor of Jiangsu, replacing the disgraced Li Yunfeng – the third time she assumed a position after the incumbent had been dismissed due to corruption.

 In July 2017, Huang was named deputy party secretary of Jiangsu province.
 In January 2018, Huang was named chairwoman of the Jiangsu Provincial Committee of the Chinese People's Political Consultative Conference.

+Zhejiang

 In January 2022, Huang was appointed chairwoman of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference.

-Huang is an alternate member of the 18th and 19th Central Committees of the Communist Party of China.
+Shanghai

+On 19 December 2023, she was named acting chairwoman of the Shanghai Municipal People's Congress, confirmed 24 January 2024.